Fadahunsiseyi/smart-contract-indexer/readme.md

 ## Project Structure

-The project is divided into several files, each responsible for specific functionality:
+The project is divided into several files, each responsible for a specific functionality:

 - `index.js`: Entry point for the application.
 - `db.js`: Handles MongoDB connection and database operations.